Organizations use a compensation strategy to define how it views and manages employee pay and benefits.

 This budget allocation will determine how much of the total compensation budget will be spent on salary and what percentage will be spent on benefits and other incentives.

-Allocating specific budget dollars to pay and benefits can help control labor, health care, and other miscellaneous benefit costs.
+Allocate specific budget dollars to salary and benefits to help control labor, health care, and other miscellaneous benefit costs.